 Inspiration and advice for your building project

 Oak framing has enjoyed a long tradition in the UK, being the favoured homebuilding method for centuries past.
 Having enjoyed a significant recent revival, today’s self builders are increasingly adapting it for the 21st century.
-Mark Brinkley answers some common questions.

 It’s rare to open a copy of Homebuilding & Renovating these days and not find a case study featuring the use of oak somewhere, and its appeal seems to keep growing.
 What many people don’t realise is that this oak revival is relatively recent and owes much of its success to demand from self builders.
-Oak building today is an unusual mix with very traditional techniques combined with very modern materials.
+Oak building today is an unusual mix of very traditional techniques combined with very modern materials.
 Here are some of the common issues.

 Of course it is.
 You don’t have to use timber post and beams to hold a house up — there are much cheaper ways of doing it.
 And oak is one of the most expensive timbers you can use.
 People don’t build this way to save money.
 Oak framed homes tend to cost upwards of £1,400/m² – maybe 30% to 50% more than developer standard – although it’s possible to build one for as little as £1,000/m².